martineg/pswinpy/README.md

 Basic Usage
 -----------
-To use this gem, you will need sign up for a Gateway account with PSWinCom.
+To use this package, you will need sign up for a Gateway account with PSWinCom.
 Demo account are available.

 This piece of code demonstrates how to send a simple SMS message: